LOADING ...

 in a recording studio in for decades

-They discovered by an old friend Travis Turk
+They were by an old friend Travis Turk

 who recorded these tracks in Moblle, Alabama in 1969